 Our choice: Fusion Body Art — a revolutionary brand that was launched recently by an experienced face paints manufacturer.
 These paints have a totally new formula, they are very vibrant, elastic, work perfectly for linework and their split-cakes have extremely bold colors!

-WHAT COLORS DO YOU REALLY NEED?
+WHAT COLORED FACE PAINT DO YOU REALLY NEED?

 Face paints are sold in round or square containers, in the amount of starting with 16 and up to 90 grams.
 As a beginner, you may not need singular colors in larger amounts, but some colors get used far quicker than the others.

 White and black are the two most important and widely used colors in face painting, primarily for linework, but also for the background.
+There are many places where you can buy face paint but we recommend the providers and brands below:

 1. WHITE paint for linework